 The accompanying promotional poster featuring five aging artists (and I assume the curator) in Peruvian quolla masks brandishing beers, books, and backpacks brings to mind El Chavo del Ocho’s later days played by an aging Chespirito.
 At least Kurimanzutto seems to be aware that the self-congratulatory myth of the Taller is growing dated.
 The yearlong Project Room program launched this September to exhibit the work of six young Mexican artists is evidence that the gallery knows that their enfants terribles of the 1990s are no longer enfants.
 But the motivations behind the Project Room are still unclear.
 Whether these emerging artists have the real support of the gallery or the gallery is just using their youthful voices as a relevance-refresher remains to be seen.

 Taken in light of the gallery’s exhibition history, XYLAÑYNU is a self-serving monument to the mythos behind an old boys’ club.
 All-male origin myths are depressingly common in Mexico (and beyond), and it’s business-as-usual to see few women artists represented at this gallery.
 Kurimanzutto’s last two group shows were all male; there hasn’t been any work by a woman in the main space since Minerva Cuevas’s exhibition in October 2015 (which came a full year after the previous such exhibition, by Mariana Castillo Deball).
 Worse was the two-year gap between Marieta Chirulescu (2013) and Monika Sosnowska (2011).
-Perhaps this is a rhetorical question, but why do we continue to accept a commercial gallery’s program as a just-this-side of our art-historical canon when it so noticeably excludes women’s voices?
+Perhaps this is a rhetorical question, but why do we continue to flirt with a commercial gallery’s canonicity when it so noticeably excludes women’s voices?

 Amazingly, sexism and nepotism are minor crimes in this exhibition.
 The real issue with XYLAÑYNU.
 Taller de los Viernes is the self-indulgent repackaging of a gallery’s private history as the entire narrative of Mexican art.
 Any time a claim that bold is made, it should give us pause, whatever the relationships between the institution’s founders and the artists it presents.